Mazart23/sos-tracker-system/README.md

-# SOS Tracking System - Where Are My People
+# SOS Tracker System - Where Are My People

 A simple backend system for tracking users and their SOS devices in real-time using Django, Django REST Framework, Docker, and PostgreSQL.